lharinarayanan/notes-todolist-app/README.md

 # spider-task-2
-# Done with PHP Version 7.2.5 and code for accessing and manipulating database has been written in mysql procedural.
+# Done with PHP Version 7.2.5 and code for accessing and manipulating database has been written in mysql procedural format.
 Task Objective(s) Fulfilled so far
 # Basic Mode
 1. Users should be able to sign in and sign up, make sure you read up on encrypting your